 What is the cost of living stipend and when do I receive payment?

 Fellows are awarded a cost-of-living stipend to offset expenses while they are serving their fellowship.
 The stipend is variable by location, and based upon nationally developed stipend scales for service-related fellowships.
-Your Veteran Outreach Specialist will discuss the specifics of the stipend with you.
+Your Fellowship Admissions Specialist will discuss the specifics of the stipend with you.
 Fellows are paid once per month, based on completion of certain benchmarks in their fellowship, amounting to six checks total during the course of a fellowship.
 Please note that fellowship stipends will be taxed at the end of the year.
 Please consult your tax professional for specific guidance regarding your level of federal taxation.